-The restaurant offers different dishes all from Asian cuisines, such as China, Japan, Vietnamese and Thai.
-However, from what we saw and, mainly ordered, sushi was definitely their speciality.
+The restaurant offers different dishes all from Asian cuisines, such as China, Japanese, Vietnamese and Thai.
+However, from what we saw and, mainly, ordered, sushi was definitely their specialty.
 They had such an incredible selection and delicious rolls.
-We must have eaten at least ten different kind.
+We must have eaten at least ten different kinds.

 We also had their duck poppers which were the special appetizers of the day.

 I was craving Chinese food and since we don’t get that in Guatemala, at all, I ordered the Sesame Chicken.
 It was completely different from what I normally get, in a good way.
 The sauce was fresher, or maybe this was the first time the actual sauce was made with real and fresh ingredients.